songjun-wu/eco_iso_sylka/README.rst

 The Latest Version
 ------------------

-  Details of the latest version can be found on the ECH2O software page under http://hs.umt.edu/RegionalHydrologyLab/software/default.php.
+  Details of the latest version (source and binaries) can be found on the ECH2O software page under http://hs.umt.edu/RegionalHydrologyLab/software/default.php.

 Documentation
 -------------